-Holders of Class A ordinary shares will not be entitled to vote on any election of directors we hold prior to our Initial Business Combination.
+Holders of Public Shares will not be entitled to vote on any election of directors we hold prior to the Proposed Business Combination or another Initial Business Combination.

-Prior to our Initial Business Combination, only holders of our founder shares have the right to vote on the election of directors.
-Holders of our public shares are not entitled to vote on the election of directors during such time.
-In addition, prior to our Initial Business Combination, holders of a majority of our founder shares may remove a member of the board of directors for any reason.
-Accordingly, shareholders may not have any say in the management of our company prior to the consummation of an initial business combination.
+Prior to the Proposed Business Combination or another Initial Business Combination, only holders of our Founder Shares have the right to vote on the election of directors.
+Holders of our Public Shares are not entitled to vote on the election of directors during such time.
+In addition, prior to the Proposed Business Combination or another Initial Business Combination, holders of a majority of our Founder Shares may remove a member of the board of directors for any reason.
+Accordingly, shareholders may not have any say in the management of our Company prior to the consummation of the Proposed Business Combination or another Initial Business Combination.

-The Class A ordinary shares issuable upon exercise of the warrants are not registered under the Securities Act or any state securities laws at this time, and no such registration may be in place when an investor desires to exercise warrants, thus precluding such investor from being able to exercise its warrants except on a cashless basis and potentially causing such warrants to expire worthless.
+The Class A Ordinary Shares issuable upon exercise of the Warrants are not registered under the Securities Act or any state securities laws at this time, and no such registration may be in place when an investor desires to exercise Warrants, thus precluding such investor from being able to exercise its Warrants except on a cashless basis and potentially causing such Warrants to expire worthless.